On the Fragility of Contribution Score Computation in Federated Learning

 \subsection{System Formalization}

 Following the notations used in Section~\ref{sec:bg}, we consider a standard cross-silo FL setting where the local model updates $\omega_k^t$ are aggregated by the server to produce in each round the global model, $\omega^t$.
-Following the aggregation step, CE method $\phi$ is applied.
+Following the aggregation step, CE scheme $\phi$ is applied.
 This function takes the set of local updates $\{\omega_1^t, \dots, \omega_K^t\}$ as input and outputs a vector of contribution scores of the clients for that round.
-In general, the final contribution score of the clients are the aggregate (e.g., average) of these round-wise scores.
-Hence, as our Architectural Sensitivity study, we focus on the final scores, as we are interested in the overall effect of the aggregation across all rounds.
+In general, the final contribution scores of the clients are the aggregate (e.g., average) of these round-wise scores.
+Hence, in our Architectural Sensitivity study, we focus on the final scores, as we are interested in the overall effect of the aggregation over all rounds.
 On the other hand, for Intentional Manipulation, our attacks focus on a single round of FL: it is enough to demonstrate the effectiveness of score manipulation within a single round.
 Clearly, the attacker can apply these techniques iteratively and achieve an even larger impact.

-An overview of the FL process is shown in Figure~\ref{fig:overview}: within a round the server broadcasts the previous aggregated model, which the honest clients train further according to the prescribed protocol, while the dishonest clients apply some attack.
-These model updates are sent back to the server who, besides aggregating them with the appropriate mechanism, utilizes the desired CE scoring mechanism.
+An overview of the FL process is shown in Figure~\ref{fig:overview}: within a round, the server broadcasts the previous aggregated model, which the honest clients train further according to the prescribed protocol, while the dishonest clients carry out an attack.
+These model updates are then sent back to the server which, besides aggregating them with the appropriate mechanism, invokes the desired CE mechanism.
 The general process for a single training round is also encapsulated in Alg.~\ref{alg:poison}.

 { }

 { }